Thursday, December 21, 2006

 Monday, January 02, 2006

-The Backstory – FB2B, part 2
+The Backstory – Why I Cook

 Having been in New York City when the terrorist attacks occurred in 2001, it is hard for them not to have had an impact on my life.
 The ability of food to bring together friends and family in a nourishing setting is only a small sliver of the power that cooks and chefs possess.
 In the aftermath of so much loss and destruction, food also provided the ability to heal and to feed people’s souls.
-I, myself, hosted several friends who were stranded in the city that night, heating up the handmade lasagna bolognese that I’d made for a party later that week for dinner.
+I, myself, hosted several friends who were stranded in the city that night, heating up the completely-made-from-scratch Lasagna Bolognese that I’d made for a party later that week for dinner.
 In talking to someone who counseled victims of that trauma, she said that this need to create, whether by cooking or other means, acts as a direct counterpoint and provides a sort of balancing factor to the devastation that took place.